-A tarp would be a good option to enclose this garden shed because they are rather inexpensive.
+A tarp would be a good option to enclose this garden shed because it is rather inexpensive.
 And plastic is also a great option because it withstands the elements pretty well.

-So you need something to place on the outside of this shed that would be quick, easy, and also easily accessible then a tarp might be a good option.
+If you need something to place on the outside of the shed that would be quick, easy, and also easily accessible then a tarp might be a good option.

 5. Bubble Wrap

-However, with it being plastic it would be another fairly inexpensive option that would be great protection against the elements and also be a great protector of your tools.
+With it being plastic, it would be another fairly inexpensive option that would be great protection against the elements and also provide great protection for your tools.

 More Inexpensive Garden Shed Ideas

-So you liked the idea of a free garden shed.
-But you aren’t sure if you have all of the tools to make this project a reality for you.
+So you like the idea of a free garden shed.
+But you aren’t sure if you have all the tools to make this project a reality for you.

 Well, that’s okay.
-Our main goal here is to share what we know and are doing ourselves.
-But also equip our readers with the ability to build something they need that is functional.
+Our main goal here is to not only share what we know and are doing ourselves.
+But also to equip our readers with the ability to build something they need that is functional.

-So here are a few more ideas to help get your creative juices flowing.
+With that being said, here are a few more ideas to help get your creative juices flowing.
 Who knows?
-Maybe you can combine my structure with one of these and build the masterpiece you’ve been desiring.
+Maybe you can combine our structure with one of these and build the masterpiece you’ve been desiring.